 DFARS 3.6.1: Incident Response

-You need to make sure that you're always updating and practicing your incident response plan, especially as you adopt new technologies and as the makeup of your team changes -- you're putting a lot at risk if you let things change in your organization, but don't have a plan on how to respond to a cyber incident in new settings.
+You need to make sure that you're constantly updating and practicing your incident response plan, especially as you adopt new technologies and as the makeup of your team changes -- you're putting a lot at risk if you let things change in your organization, but don't have a plan on how to respond to a cyber incident in new settings.

 DFARS 3.12.1 and DFARS 3.12.3: Security Assessment